dmrellan/Active-Directory-Performance-Assessment-with-Azure-Monitor-workbook/README.md

-# Active Directory Performance Assessment with Azure Monitor workbook
+# Active Directory Performance Assessment workbook
 ## Overview
 Today, I am here to talk to you about monitoring your custom performance counters using the Azure Monitor workbook.
 In this case, I will use the Active Directory Domain Controllers as an example.
 Here, you will find the analysis of the most essential Perf Counters to assess an Active Directory environment.